ShengYun-Peng/CSE6242-Project/README.md

 A higher and redder bar represents more tweets from one location.
 The total number of COVID-19 related tweets in the 2021 March and April is listed.
 Two bar charts are shown for the most common tweet countries and languages.
+* WordCloud: The COVID-19 tweeter word clouds is generated to analysis the relationship between COVID-19 related tweets focus and the severity of COVID-19.The data is cleaned by filtering out most non-English vocabularies and words with repetitive meaning.
+The results are shown below, the font size is determined by the frequency of words appearing in tweets.

 ### Proposal
 Video: https://youtu.be/qlcI9DYTQEI